Vluuks/AndroidPractice/Week3/Lab/README.md

 The class contains many functionalities.
 Refer to [the documentation](https://developer.android.com/reference/java/util/ArrayList) for a full overview of the available methods.

-➡️ *Exercise 1.2:* *Once you have created some student objects according to the constructor, you can add these to the list.
-Use the documentation to find a way to add the student objects to the `ArrayList`.
-You should do this inside the `main` method, but of course after the instances of `Student` have been created.*
+➡️ *Exercise 1.2:* *Once you have created some student objects, you can add these to the list.
+Use the documentation to find a way to add the student objects to the `ArrayList`.*

 ➡️ *Exercise 1.3:* *Verify that the objects have been succesfully added by using the `size()` method.*

 ➡️ *Exercise 1.4:* *Use the documentation and find a way to discover the exact index where the object `c` resides.*

-➡️ *Exercise 1.5:* *What is the difference between `remove(Object o)` and `remove(int index)`?*

 {% spoiler "Reminder: Compiling and running Java code" %}
 To compile your Java file to a .class file, use this command on the terminal: